enkidevs/curriculum/blockchain/fundamentals/intro-blockchain/README.md

-name: The Blockchain
+name: Introduction

-description: Discover blockchain technology and how it can be used.
+description: What is a blockchain, short history and reasons you should care.

 insights:
  - what-is-a-blockchain
+ - blockchain-history
+ - importance-of-blockchain
- -
+ - blockchain-outcomes